doga/object-semantic-mapping/README.md

 ```

 <details data-mdrb>
-<summary>Example: Read model instances from a dataset, based on Turtle file.</summary>
+<summary>Example: Read model instances from a dataset sourced from a Turtle file.</summary>

 <pre>
 description = '''